IOTECH-Donegal/RTK/Recipe1/readme.md

 I configure the following in U-Centre

-- UBX-NMEA set NMEA version to 4.11 and enable high precision mode.
+- UBX-CFG-NMEA set NMEA version to 4.11 and enable high precision mode.
+You should have 7 digits after the decimal point on the NMEA output.

 I configure the following in U-Centre to log the minimum data on UART2.